brpaz/tldr/pages/common/openshift.md

-# omf
+# Openshift

-> Oh My Fish, the Fishshell Framework.
-> Install packages to extend and modify the fish shell.
+> Focus on writing code and let OpenShift build, run, and scale your apps in the cloud.

 - Login:

 `oc login`

 - Create a project: